 Remember, state and federal laws still apply.
 So, you will need to review these laws within the larger context of Maryland state laws and federal laws.

 For most Maryland counties, you can view the county’s laws online.
 Many municipalities also have their local laws available online.
-The Maryland State Law Library has a directory of county codes and city/municipal codes that provides links to the laws available online.
+The Thurgood Marshall State Law Library has a directory of county codes and city/municipal codes that provides links to the laws available online.

 If your county or city does not have their laws available online, you can contact the county or city government directly for this information.
 The Maryland Archives provides a directory of county governments.

 The Maryland Archives also has a directory of municipalities.
 You search for your city by name or by county.

 Your local public library may also have a print copy of the local laws.
 A directory of Maryland Public Libraries is available online.

 Your local law library is another good resource for local laws.
 Learn more about finding law libraries in Maryland.